micheleantonazzi/bioinformatics-project/README.md

 | Shuffle          | true                              |
 | Early stopping   | monitor = val_loss, patience = 50 |

-The second feedforward neural network (FFNN_2) is similar to the first: it has only more Dropout layers with an higher rate to prevent the overfitting.
+The second feedforward neural network (FFNN_2) is similar to the first: it has only more Dropout layers with a higher rate to prevent overfitting.

 | Layers   | Type               | Units | Activation | Rate |
 | -------- | ------------------ | ----- | ---------- | ---- |